Cost Guides, Home Inspection

 Electrical and Plumbing Systems

-The plumbing system is essential for carrying away waste and preventing flooding in your home.
-Home inspectors will test all faucets and fixtures, check for leaks in pipes, examine drainage systems, and note whether water heaters are functioning properly or need replacing.
+The plumbing system in your home is important.
+It carries away waste and prevents flooding.
+The home inspectors will check all faucets and fixtures.
+They will also look for leaks in pipes and examine drainage systems.
+Additionally, they will note if water heaters are working or need replacing.

-Electrical defects like frayed wires, improper grounding, or other malfunctions could cause a fire or electrical shock hazard.
-The safety features like ground fault circuit interrupters, smoke detectors, or carbon monoxide detectors are also inspected during this process.
+Fires or electrical shocks can happen due to faulty wiring, poor grounding, or other problems.
+Safety features like ground fault circuit interrupters, smoke detectors, or carbon monoxide detectors are also inspected during this process.

 Mechanical Systems

 The house’s mechanical systems, including HVAC and water heaters, only last 10 to 15 years.
-The inspector will ensure that all of these items are in proper working order and functioning as they should be.
+The inspector will check that everything works properly and functions as it should.

 Reporting on Water Damage

-The inspector will likely note these issues in their report if there are any visible signs of water damage or mold growth due to leakage or dampness within the home.
+If the home has visible water damage or mold growth, the inspector will mention it in their report.
 Water damage can occur due to improper ventilation, poor drainage, or leaky pipes.

 Do You Need Specialty Inspections?